For the most up to date information please click here

 If we are unable to offer, or if you are unable to accept, either a Deferred Placement or an Alternative Placement you shall be entitled to a refund in accordance with this clause.
 In such circumstances, or if you become otherwise entitled to a refund under these booking conditions (except in situations where there is deemed to be a cancellation by you, in accordance with Clause 10), we will provide you with a refund of the cost of your Placement (and will not be responsible for any loss due to currency exchange rates) less:

 i.
-A sum equal to the Deposit and Second Payment paid by the Volunteer, whether paid separately or as part of a combined payment; or
+A sum equal to the Deposit and Second Payment paid by the Volunteer, whether paid separately or as part of a combined payment; being educational Services you have already benefited from, or,

 ii.
 The value of any Services which the Volunteer has received from The Leap at the time of cancellation (whichever is greater).